Interview with Husseini Manji, M.D.

 The Laboratory of Molecular Pathophysiology is part of the Mood and Anxiety Disorders Program (MAP) at NIMH, the world's largest research program focused on mood and anxiety disorders.

-The Balanced Mind Foundation interviewed Dr. Manji in December 2002.
+The Balanced Mind Parent Network interviewed Dr. Manji in December 2002.

 Note: Medical terms are defined within the text.

-The Balanced Mind Foundation: Until recently, it was believed that bipolar disorder was a "mood" issue only, and that patients whose emotional swings were stabilized fared quite well.
+The Balanced Mind Parent Network: Until recently, it was believed that bipolar disorder was a "mood" issue only, and that patients whose emotional swings were stabilized fared quite well.
 How has your research called this assumption into question?

 MANJI: What our research and other peoples' research has recently shown is that mood disorders, while they do entail mood swings or emotional changes, are also associated with changes in important structural areas of the brain.
 In other fields of neuroscience, we are finding out that what the brain does for a living is adapt to its environment: When an animal learns something, the brain's structure changes.
 Some of the biochemical pathways that help brains function moment-to-moment are also important for keeping cells alive, growing properly, fortifying them against stress, and making long-term structural changes.
 Brain imaging studies and studies on the brains of deceased patients (called postmortem studies) are showing us that in many patients with recurrent mood disorders (whether bipolar or unipolar), parts of the brain seem to be atrophied, or shrunken.
 It is a bad news/good news scenario: The bad news is that we don't want to see structural changes.
 The good news is that most of the change seems to be cell atrophy, or shrinkage, rather than cell death.
 At least in some cases you can restore them back to health, which is different than with Alzheimer's or Huntington's, where you can't.